MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Evaluation details

 For the fixed-opponent ablation studies, the MCTS agent with 100 simulations is used for \textit{Tic-Tac-Toe} as the opponent, and the NE policy is used for \textit{Kuhn Poker}.

-\paragraph{Generalization to multi-agent systems.} For downstream task evaluation, we test all models on a suite of mathematics and general QA benchmarks.
-In the standard single-agent setting, we use the evaluation scripts from Qwen2.5-Math \citep{yang2024qwen2,yang2024qwen2_5_math} for MATH500, GSM8K, AQUA-RAT, AIME24, AMC23, and MMLU-STEM, and lm-evaluation-harness \citep{eval-harness} for GPQA-Diamond.
-For the multi-agent evaluation, we utilize the MASLab framework \citep{ye2025maslab}, which integrates multi-agent LLM systems like MAD and AutoGen, for evaluation of all benchmarks.

-Across all benchmark evaluations, we maintain consistent generation parameters for a fair comparison: a temperature of 0.6, top-p of 0.95, and top-k of 20.
-To balance evaluation efficiency with accuracy, we set the maximum output length to 8,192 tokens.
+\paragraph{Generalization to multi-agent systems.} For downstream evaluations, we assess all models on a comprehensive suite of mathematics and general QA benchmarks.
+In the single-agent setting, we utilize evaluation scripts from Qwen2.5-Math~\citep{yang2024qwen2,yang2024qwen2_5_math} for MATH500, GSM8K, AQUA-RAT, AIME24, AMC23, and MMLU-STEM, while employing lm-evaluation-harness~\citep{eval-harness} for GPQA-Diamond.
+For multi-agent evaluations, we adopt the MASLab framework~\citep{ye2025maslab} across all benchmarks.
+To balance evaluation efficiency and accuracy, we set the maximum output length to 8,192 tokens for all settings.